surfer190/fixes/datascience/python-for-data-analysis.md

 Plots in `matplotlib` reside within a `Figure` object.

-I used a jupyter notbook for notes on this chapter, which I will attempt to host if possible.
+Check the [Chapter 9: Figures and Subplots Jupter Notebook Notes](https://fixes.co.za/notebooks/chp_9_plots.html), which I will attempt to host if possible.

 # Chapter 10: Data Aggregation and Group Operations